Getting started

 Revoking access

-In case you no longer want Deepnote to have access to some or all of your repositories, you can either revoke access to some repositories or uninstall the Deepnote GitHub application completely in your organization's GitHub settings at https://github.com/organizations/<your-organization>/settings/installations
+If you no longer want Deepnote to access some or all of your repositories, you can either revoke access to some repositories or uninstall the Deepnote GitHub application completely in your organization's GitHub settings at https://github.com/organizations/<your-organization>/settings/installations

 .